Brian Kennedy/Moment/Getty images

 - Your roof’s condition.
 Solar panels tend to gather the most energy on south-facing roofs with optimal slopes of 15 to 40 degrees.
 It’s also best to place them on a newer roof that is in good condition and doesn’t need to be replaced soon.
 A shaded roof will produce less electricity.

 - HOA rules.
-Restrictions might exist for placing solar panels on a home, with some homeowners associations.
+Homeowners’ associations (HOAs) may have restrictions for placing solar panels on a home.
 In this case, you might need approval before installation.
-In Michigan, HOAs do have the power to restrict solar installations, so be sure to research your area’s rules before making your choice.
+In Michigan, HOAs can restrict solar installations, so be sure to research your area’s rules before making your choice and enlist your installer’s help if you are unsure how to navigate them.

 Want to learn more about solar energy?
-Call the number on your screen to speak with a solar energy expert and to better understand your options for solar in Michigan.
-You can also get a quote today that is personalized from a solar installer.
+Call the number on your screen to speak with a solar energy expert to better understand your options for solar in Michigan.

 The future of energy is solar in Michigan

-As solar panel costs have decreased more than 50% in the past decade, more homes have chosen solar.
-Michigan was quick to adopt solar power, and the investment in renewable energy has continued to increase.
-About 216 solar companies operate in Michigan with investments in all solar installations, including residential ones.
+As solar panel costs have decreased by 54% in the past decade, more homeowners are switching to solar.
+Michigan was quick to adopt solar power, and its investment in renewable energy has continued to increase.
+About 216 solar companies operate in Michigan across the full range of solar energy services, such as installation, production, and solar panel repairs.

 Solar energy FAQs